 Harvesters' SNAP Outreach Team can help you determine if you are eligible.
 Simply call our SNAP hotline at 877.653.9522 or email us at SNAP@harvesters.org.
 If you would like a member of our SNAP Outreach Team to contact you, please fill out this form.

 We can conduct a brief, free and confidential screening over the phone, determine if you would qualify, and then assist you with completing and filing your application.
 You do not have to visit a government office or stand in line.

 Why is Harvesters involved in SNAP outreach and assistance?

 Harvesters provides emergency food assistance to low-income families.
-But hunger rates are at an all time high, and many families need more than one-time emergency help with food.
+Hunger rates remain high, and many families need more than one-time emergency help with food.
 Federal nutrition assistance programs, such as SNAP, are Harvesters’ partners in feeding the hungry.
 SNAP provides people with a consistent means to purchase the nutritious food they want and need.
 Learn more about the facts, myths and realities surrounding SNAP.

 Phishing Scam Related to SNAP Benefits during Coronavirus Pandemic